Morris Commercial J4

 The Morris Commercial J4 is a 10 cwt (0.5 ton) forward-control van (driver's controls in front of front wheels) launched by Morris Commercial in 1960 and produced with two facelifts until 1974.

 The van was marketed first as both the Morris J4 and the Austin J4.
 Following the formation of the British Leyland Motor Corporation in 1968, into which British Motor Corporation (BMC), by then a subsidiary of British Motor Holdings, had been absorbed, the van was branded as the BMC J4.

 Description

 Engine and running gear

 The van was available with the familiar B series petrol engine in 1622cc form or, at extra cost, with a 1500 cc diesel unit.
 Stopping power came from drum brakes all round; there was no servo assistance.
-Suspension was similar to that on the Austin Cambridge/Morris Oxford of the time: the front independent suspension incorporated coil springs and hydraulic "Lever-type" shock absorbers while the rear springing was achieved by semi-elliptic leaf springs.
+Suspension was similar to that on the Austin Cambridge/Morris Oxford of the time: the front independent suspension incorporated coil springs and hydraulic lever arm shock absorbers while the rear springing was achieved by semi-elliptic leaf springs.